wwricu/nana7mi/README.md

 <div>
   <p align="center">
-    An unoffical webpage for the virtual streamer Nana7mi on bilibili!
+    An unofficial webpage for the virtual streamer Nana7mi on bilibili!
     <br />
     <br />
     <a href="https://nana7mi.com"><strong>View the project</strong></a>